chrisdone-archive/present/README.md

 ### Lazy infinite data structures

-Data structures are also be unpacked lazily.
+Data structures can also be unpacked lazily.

 ``` haskell
 > present (fromJust (fromList [0])) [1..]